rphovley/node-api-gcae-gcsql-tenancy/README.md

 ## Quick Start
 - Run `yarn` to install dependencies
 - Run `yarn start-db` to the postgres db container
-- Go to the `knex` directory and run `knex migrate:latest` to run db migrations.
+- Run `yarn migrate` to run migrations and seeds for the dataset.
-- From the `knex` directory run `knex seed:run` to run seeds for basic data.
+- Run `yarn migrate-global`, `yarn seed-global`, `yarn migrate-tenant`, and `yarn seed-tenant` to run migrations or seeds independently
 - Run `yarn start` to start the api.
 This will also compile typescript into javascript and watch for any changes.

 ## Linting